evildmp/conference-handbook/handbook/organisation/write-it-down.rst

 You need to find a way first, to capture everything that needs to be captured, and second, to put it in a place where it will come to hand in when you need it.

 Capturing the things that come to mind
 ======================================

-If you're already in the habit of writing everything down as soon as it comes to mind, good.
-If not, now is the time to get into the habit.
+Get into the habit of writing everything down as soon as it comes to mind.

 Everything needs to be recorded somewhere other than the inside of your own head.